ggonnella/pgcdo/README.md

 define exactly the genomic contents.
 The Prokaryotic Genomic Contents Definition Ontology is a framework which enables such definitions.
-In particular, it defines \textit{genomic attributes} as measurable/observable quantities in a genome.
-Thereby, it differentiates the object of a measurement (called here
+In particular, it defines _genomic attributes_ as measurable/observable
-\textit{genomic content unit} and other variables of the required measurement itself (such as the \textit{measurement mode} and \textit{measurement region}).
+quantities in a genome.
+Thereby, it differentiates the object of a measurement (called here _genomic content unit_ and other variables of the required measurement itself (such as the _measurement mode_ and _measurement region_).

 ## Ontology files